-We always look to build on our networks and further developed the close working relationship we enjoy with partners.
+This year we built on our networks and further developed the close working relationship we enjoy with partners.
 As well as supporting us to share and cascade information about how people can learn more and have their say on local healthcare developments, we have been using their meetings and groups to undertake more face to face engagement.